huayicodes/BreastCancerDetectionAPI/README.md

     <img src="/Fig/Correlation.png" width="600" height="450" />
 </p>

-By analysing parameter importance, 3 parameters captures most of the predict power of the model:
+By analyzing parameter importance, 3 parameters capture most of the predictive power of the model:
 - Bland Chromatin
 - Uniformity (the average between Uniformity of Cell Size & Uniformity of Cell Shape)
 - Bare Nuclei